venkatsubra01/CS224N-Natural-Language-Processing/a1/README.md

-# CS224N Assignment 1: Exploring Word Vectors
+# CS224N Assignment 1: Exploring Word Vectors Assignment from Winter 2021 by Venkat Subramanian

 This assignment explores the foundations of word embeddings in Natural Language Processing (NLP), focusing on both count-based and prediction-based word vector models.
-You will implement, analyze, and visualize word vectors, and reflect on their properties and biases.
+Here, I implemented and analyzed word vectors and reflected on their properties and biases.

 ## Project Structure
 - The "student" folder contains all the solutions I wrote for the coding portion of the assignment